 If the parties are unsuccessful in their good faith attempt to mediate the dispute, the parties may, by written agreement settle the dispute by binding arbitration.
 Any such Arbitration must be commenced within one (1) year after the accrual of any cause of action therein.

-If the parties cannot agree on arbitration, then within sixty business days after the Issue Date, the issue will be settled in accord with the laws of the Commonwealth of Pennsylvania, which will control all legal matters.
+If the parties cannot agree on arbitration, then within sixty business days after the Issue Date, the issue will be settled in accord with the laws of the Commonwealth of Virginia, which will control all legal matters.
 The parties agree to waive any jury trial.

 The parties agree that a judgment on an arbitration award may be obtained from and enforced in any court having appropriate jurisdiction.